ibm-cloud-docs/satellite/managed-services.md

 ## Setting up access for Satellite-enabled services
 {: #managed-services-iam}

-For most Satellite-enabled services, you must set up service-to-service access through IAM, with **Satellite** as your target service and the managed service as the source service.
+For most Satellite-enabled services, you must set up service-to-service access through Identity and Access Management (IAM), with **Satellite** as your target service and the managed service as the source service.

 1. Open [Manage authorizations](https://cloud.ibm.com/iam/authorizations){: external} in the IBM Cloud console.
 2. Click **Create**.